aminuzz/Bandit-CTF-Journey/level 7 --> 8.md

 ```
 millionth       dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc
 ```
-And there it was— the password for `bandit8`!
+And there it was the password for `bandit8`!

 ## 🧠 Key Learnings
-- Again another file filtering command, `grep`, has helped me solved this level so it's good to know how to utilize Linux filtering techniques to quickly sort and filter out information from large files. the `find` command gets the job done here however learning where to specify where the command should look is very important here.
+- The `grep` command is extremely helpful for locating specific keywords in large files.
+Without it, finding the right line in a file like `data.txt` would take far too long.

 ## 🛠️ Tools Used